RedWinterDawn/rally-overlord/README.md

     overlord-confirm (confirm applied changes)
     overlord-revert (revert applied changes)

-# Jive Configs (V1)

-## C1900

 Gi0/0: Trunk to the SG (management) switch.

-  Vlan 2: Network Infrastructure
+  Vlan 6: Network Infrastructure
   Vlan 3: IPMI management
+  Vlan 1: Voice
+  Vlan 4: MGMT

-Gi0/0: Trunk to C3550
+Gi0/1: Trunk to C3550

   Vlan 10: Public Internet

 ## ASR1K

-Stge 1 is applying a "seed config" which sets it up to be part of the overlord network, but not apply any V5 specific network config (all external interfaces are down, no BGP sessiosn configured, etc).  this can be seen as a "recovery" mode.
+Stage 1 is applying a "seed config" which sets it up to be part of the overlord network, but not apply any V5 specific network config (all external interfaces are down, no BGP sessiosn configured, etc).  this can be seen as a "recovery" mode.
 It also sets the correct licencing image.

 Once seeded, the config should be saved and router reloaded.
 Once back, it should be checked to ensure that it can reach overlord using "overlord-ping".